Learn all about the Macedon Ranges over on our main site

 Note: Mount Macedon is not accessible by train.
 You’ll need a vehicle to ascend the mountain (or bring a road bike if you’re an experienced cyclist).

-Please be mindful that if you do opt to drive, parking is extremely limited and fines apply for illegal parking.
-If you are visiting the Open Gardens a complimentary shuttle bus will run for visitors to Mount Macedon’s open gardens on weekends and public holidays in April.
-The shuttle will run from Centennial Park (opp Honour Ave) to Viewfield Gardens, Mount Macedon village, Duneira Estate, Camelot and Forest Glade Gardens.
+If you are visiting the leafy Mount Macedon Autumn Garden Trail, a complimentary shuttle bus will run for visitors with tickets to any of the three gardens.
+The shuttle runs on weekends and public holidays in April only.
+The shuttle will run from Centennial Park to Viewfield Gardens, Duneira Estate, and Forest Glade Gardens.

-There is no parking at Forest Glade Gardens and Camelot on weekends and public holidays in April.
-Please use the complimentary shuttle from Centennial Park (opp Honour Ave) or Mount Macedon Village.
-Click here for map showing shuttle stops.
-We recommend buying your open garden tickets prior to arriving.
+Please use the complimentary shuttle from Centennial Park.
+We recommend buying your garden tickets prior to arriving.
 Click links below for further information:

 Viewfield